xtrangeloop/xtrangeloop.github.io/_posts/2023-12-24-Quantum-Explorers.md

 ---
-title: "Quantum Explorers"
+title: "Lovecraft's Venus"
-description: "Winter Fest Contribution"
+description: "IBM Quantum Explorers - Winter Fest Contribution"
 ---

-# Welcome to Lovecraft's Venus
+# Welcome to {{ title }}

 ![A depiction of Venus reimagined with a tropical climate, featuring lush, swampy jungles.
 The landscape is vibrant with dense vegetation.
 An astronaut stands in under the poisonous atmosphere.](/assets/img/Venus.png "Venus reimagined with a tropical climate, featuring lush, swampy jungles under a poisonous atmosphere."){:.w3-image}